 Wealthsimple virtual card: Wealthsimple Prepaid Mastercard

 The Wealthsimple Prepaid Mastercard keeps things, well, simple.
-While it doesn't earn any annual rewards, it's a great card for making purchases in currencies other than Canadian Dollars, as it doesn't charge foreign exchange fees.
+While it doesn't earn any annual rewards, it's a great card for making purchases in currencies other than Canadian dollars, as it doesn't charge foreign exchange fees.

 You can also earn up to 2.25% interest on your balance.
 Your exact rate will vary depending on whether you have set up direct deposit and how much money you have with Wealthsimple.